coder/docs/guides/deployments/postgres.md

 section of the Helm chart.

 > **Important**: You must ensure that Coder's maximum connections per replica
-> times the number of Coder replica is less than the maximum number of
+> times the number of Coder replicas is less than the maximum number of
 > connections your Postgres instance allows, assuming Coder is the only
 > application using the Postgres instance (less if other applications will also
 > consume connections).
 For example, with 3 Coder replicas and the default max